kendramensah000/SortedStackMaintenance/README.md

 # Sorted Stack Maintenance

-This is a Java-based implementayion for maintaining a **sorted stack.**
+This is a Java-based implementation for maintaining a **sorted stack.**

 ## Features